 Madeline joined the James.
-B McClatchy Foundation in 2020 as the Program Associate and now serves as the Grants Manager.
+B McClatchy Foundation in 2020 and serves as the Director of Grantmaking Practice.

 She grew up in the San Fernando Valley in Southern California and moved to the Central Valley to attend the University of California, Davis.
 Her degree in Community Development grew her interest in providing resources to local, community-driven organizations to encourage equitable and sustainable development.

-She began her career working for the nonprofit, San Francisco Parks Alliance, which grew her talent for managing grants for publicly funded beautification projects.
+She began her career working for the nonprofit, San Francisco Parks Alliance, managing grants for publicly funded beautification projects.
 But her love for the Sacramento region’s vibrancy, culture, and weather pulled her back to the valley.

 I believe the role of philanthropic organizations is to act as a unifier and bring people from different sectors together to accomplish common goals.